andkhong/react-typescript-apollo/src/README.md

 8. SVG/Image Assets
     i.
 Please use the Svg/Img component from the shared component.
 Please refer to docs within those components in order to use them properly ii.
 In order to style SVGs, use a styled svg component and feed it proper styles.
+9. Conditional Rendering.
+    i.
+Handle conditional rendering inside the component, check for value and return null if value is null/undefined

 ## Functional VS Class
 1. Functional components over class if the class does not have a need for local state and/or life cycle hooks